Michaela Tabb: Snooker

 Stating that he wanted to change the dowdy, all-male image of snooker referees, Jim McKenzie, then chief executive of the World Professional Billiards and Snooker Association, recruited Tabb to referee snooker events in 2001.
 Exempted from the customary five-year refereeing apprenticeship, she qualified as a Class 3 snooker referee in September 2001.
 She conceded that this fast-tracking generated resentment among her fellow officials and referees.

 On 23 January 2002, Tabb became the first woman to referee at a professional ranking snooker tournament when she took charge of a first-round match between Ken Doherty and James Wattana at the 2002 Welsh Open in Newport.
-The following year, she made her World Snooker Championship debut at the Crucible Theatre in Sheffield, refereeing a first-round match between Mark King and Drew Henry.
+In 2003, she made her World Snooker Championship debut at the Crucible Theatre in Sheffield, refereeing a first-round match between Mark King and Drew Henry.
 In July 2003, dwindling sponsorship revenue forced the WPBSA to cut its tournament referees from ten to eight.
 Tabb's contract, along with that of Dutch referee Johan Oomen, was terminated on a last-in, first-out basis, threatening her future in the sport.
-However, the WPBSA soon reversed its decision to dismiss Tabb and she signed a new contract in September 2003.
+However, the WPBSA soon reversed its decision to dismiss Tabb and she signed a new contract in September 2003, along with Oomen.

-On 18 February 2007, Tabb became the first woman to officiate at a ranking event final, taking charge as Neil Robertson defeated Andrew Higginson 9–8 to win the Welsh Open.
+On 18 February 2007, Tabb became the first woman to officiate at a ranking event final, taking charge as Neil Robertson defeated Andrew Higginson 9–8 to win the 2007 Welsh Open.
 On 20 January 2008, she refereed her first Triple Crown final at the 2008 Masters, which saw Mark Selby defeat Stephen Lee 10–3.
 On 5 April 2009, she took charge of the China Open final in Beijing, where Peter Ebdon beat John Higgins 10–8.